-- 1.6.2.3 No such assessment was in place or is still in progress at several issuers, and the explanations also show that the issuer declares the general compliance with the law. - 1.6.2.4 This disclosure recommendation is related to a recommendation already having a low level of compliance (42.2% of the issuers comply with Recommendation 1.6.2.3).
-The explanations for non-compliance were (besides the absence of the assessment on which this disclosure is based upon) at several issuers that the results of the assessment were appropriate / positive, the mandatory disclosure is not required by law, the assessment is an internal audit procedure and the disclosure may violate business secret. - 1.6.4 Several issuers explained that they could not fully comply with the recommendation (e.g., only the strategy was disclosed), they published partially or later. - 1.6.12 It is a new proposal regarding quarterly reports was published in 2021.
+- 1.6.2.3 No such assessment was in place at several issuers, and the explanations also show that the assessment was not conducted by the board of directors, but by the senior management or the chief executive officer. - 1.6.2.4 This disclosure recommendation is related to a recommendation already having a low level of compliance (47.5% of the issuers comply with Recommendation 1.6.2.3).
+The explanations for non-compliance were (besides the absence of the assessment on which this disclosure is based upon) at several issuers that the results of the assessment were positive, the mandatory disclosure is not required by law, the assessment is an internal procedure and the disclosure may violate business secret. - 1.6.4 Several issuers explained that they could not fully comply with the recommendation (e.g. only the strategy was disclosed). - 1.6.12 New proposal.
 The main reason for non-compliance is the issuer's procedures in accordance with the law and they do not (voluntarily) undertake any additional regular disclosure obligation.